+WMO Position relevant to the frequency bands 1 350-1 400 MHz and 1 427-1 452 MHz:

+WMO does not object to allocation/identification of these frequency bands, as appropriate, under conditions that the relevant mandatory unwanted emission levels for the frequency band 1 400-1 427 MHz, consistent with Report ITU-R RS.[EESS-IMT 1.4 GHz], are included in the Radio Regulations (e.g. in Resolution 750 (Rev.WRC-12)) to ensure the protection of the EESS (passive) systems (i.e. Methods B and/or C (Option C1a) in Draft CPM Report).

+3.1.2 The frequency band 1 695-1 710 MHz

-– 1 675-1 710 MHz used by all meteorological-satellite systems with earth stations operated by almost all NMHS and many other users.
-This band is essential for providing operational and time-critical meteorological information to the users around the world; Sharing studies for the band 1 695–1 710 MHz show that the required protection area around MetSat stations from which potential IMT base stations in the 1 695-1 710 MHz frequency band would be up to several hundred kilometres.
-Therefore, sharing between IMT base stations and MetSat stations in the 1 695-1 710 MHz frequency band is not feasible.
-Regarding the assessments of protection areas around MetSat stations from which IMT mobile terminals in the 1 695-1 710 MHz frequency band would have to be excluded, sharing studies provide diverging results depending on the assumptions, parameters, and methodologies used.
-Separation distances are ranging from 32 up to more than 120 km, making this band unpractical for IMT user terminals in most countries without putting MetSat operation at risk;
+The frequency band 1 695-1 710 MHz is used by meteorological-satellite systems with earth stations operated by almost all NMHS and many other users.
+This frequency band is essential for providing operational and time-critical meteorological information to the users around the world.
+Sharing studies for the frequency band 1 695–1 710 MHz show that the required protection area around MetSat stations from which potential IMT base stations in the frequency band 1 695-1 710 MHz would be up to several hundred kilometres.
+Therefore, sharing between IMT base stations and MetSat stations in the frequency band 1 695-1 710 MHz is not feasible.
+Regarding the assessments of protection areas around MetSat stations from which IMT mobile terminals in the frequency band 1 695-1 710 MHz would have to be excluded, sharing studies provide diverging results depending on the assumptions, parameters, and methodologies used.
+Separation distances are ranging from 32 up to more than 120 km, making the use of this frequency band unpractical for IMT user terminals in most countries without putting MetSat operation at risk.

+WMO Position relevant to the frequency band 1 695-1 710 MHz:

+WMO opposes allocation/identification for terrestrial mobile broadband applications including IMT of the frequency band 1 695-1 710 MHz and supports no change to the Radio Regulations (i.e. Method A in Draft CPM Report).

+3.1.3 The frequency bands 2 025-2 110 MHz and 2 200-2 290 MHz

-– 2 025-2 110 MHz and 2 200–2 290 MHz used by systems operating in the space research, the Earth exploration-satellite and the space operation services.
+The frequency bands 2 025-2 110 MHz and 2 200–2 290 MHz are used by systems operating in the space research, the Earth exploration-satellite and the space operation services.
 These bands are essential to all satellite operators and in particular Earth exploration and meteorological-satellite operators.
-Previous studies showed that the satellite operations are not compatible with high density mobile applications (as confirmed in RR No. 5.391 and Recommendation ITU-R SA.1154) and new ITU-R studies have reaffirmed earlier ITU-R studies as in Recommendation ITU-R SA.1154 resulting in the adoption of RR No. 5.391 at WRC-97, which prohibits high-density mobile systems from operation within these frequency bands
+Previous studies showed that the satellite operations are not compatible with high density mobile applications (as confirmed in RR No. 5.391 and Recommendation ITU-R SA.1154) and new ITU-R studies, described in Report ITU-R SA.[EESS-IMT 2 025-2 290 MHz], have reaffirmed earlier ITU-R studies as in Recommendation ITU-R SA.1154 resulting in the adoption of RR No. 5.391 at WRC-97, which prohibits high-density mobile systems from operation within these frequency bands.